-For the qualitative portion, we used our proprietary "pressure points" question type, powered by Brand Blots, Inkblot Analytics' AI-enabled projective testing platform.
+For the qualitative portion, we used our proprietary Pressure Points Question Type, powered by Brand Blots, Inkblot Analytics' AI-enabled projective testing platform.
 If you are interested in the scoring and accuracy of this question type, please contact us for our alternative whitepaper.

-Using a rigorous data cleaning and QA process, we ensured that the data was:
+We used a rigorous data cleaning and QA process once the data was collected.
+This allowed us to make sure the data is: